bendalab/thunderfish/docs/thunderfish.md

 34. `lowcutoff` Frequency at which the energy reached half of the peak energy relative to the DC energy in Hertz.
 35. `high_cutoff`: 3dB roll-off frequency in Hertz.

-### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT
+### RECORDING-CHANNEL-TIME-pulsephases-N.EXT

-Properties of peaks and troughs of a pulse-type fish's EOD.
+Properties of phases of a pulse-type fish's EOD.

 <table>
 <thead>